GEIGER COMMUNITY CORRECTIONS PROGRAMS

-Exploring Multicultural Diversity - Students will increase their ability to communicate with people of different cultures.
+Course objectives: Students will increase their abilities to communicate with people of different cultures.
 Emphasis is placed on cultural attitudes, values, conflicts, and how to improve communication within the multicultural area in which they live.
-The course will stress verbal and nonverbal skills.
+The course will stress verbal and non-verbal skills.
 Students will also enhance awareness and empathy in interaction and improve their communication competence.

 NEWTA - On-site drug and alcohol treatment information and access to available re-entry resources for eligible offenders.
-ADATSA funding.
 Facilitated and directed by Penny Penton of North East Washington Treatment Alternatives.
 Penny is a Licensed Mental Health Counselor and Chemical Dependency Professional and receives dozens of inquiries each week from inmates.
-She facilitates chemical dependency assessments and referrals, and links inmates to DSHS, ADATSA and Disability Lifeline Grants to help with treatment costs, food stamps, medical care access, and housing needs.
+She facilitates chemical dependency assessments and referrals, and links inmates to available services, including but not limited to; post incarceration treatment, Disability Lifeline Grants to help with treatment costs, food stamps medical care access, and housing needs.

 About Face Services for Veterans in Transition - Administered by Goodwill Industries of the Inland Northwest, About Face has helped provide life-skills classes, mental health counseling, employment opportunity, housing, clothing and transportation to veteran offenders.
 About Face is provided by Goodwill with support from the Spokane Veterans Affairs Medical Center, Volunteers of America, Transitions and Community-Minded Enterprises.